St0wy/Jai-Vulkan-Guide/README.md

 As for SDL, it just has small modifications and VMA uses bindings found on the Jai discord.

-The ImGui SDL2 and Vulkan backend are translated by hands in this project, feel free to copy the files if you need them in another project.
+The ImGui SDL2 and Vulkan backends are translated by hands in this project, feel free to copy the files if you need them in another project.